zdavison/jailed/README.md

 both OSes.

 > [!WARNING]
 > This is not a hard security boundary.
-The agent can bypass it, so you shouldn't use this as part of any legitimate security posture.
+The agent can bypass it if it really tries to, so you shouldn't use this as part of any legitimate security posture.
 It is only intended to allow you to grant permanent permissions for jailed binaries for local workflows like the `pup` example below.

 ## Why?